OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

 Additional Information
 ================================================================================

-* To learn more about 52°North SOS and/or 52°North, potential starting points are:
+To learn more about 52°North SOS and/or the 52°North Sensor Web Community, potential starting points are:

-* the 52°North :doc:`SOS overview <../overview/52nSOS_overview>`,
+* The 52°North :doc:`SOS overview <../overview/52nSOS_overview>`,
-* the 52°North Sensor Web mailing list: swe@52north.org,
+* The 52°North Sensor Web mailing list: swe@52north.org,
-* check the 52°North `Sensor Web community forum <http://sensorweb.forum.52north.org/>`_,
+* Check the 52°North `Sensor Web community forum <http://sensorweb.forum.52north.org/>`_,
+* Check the 52°North `SOS Client <http://sensorweb.demo.52north.org/SOSclient/>`_,
 * 52°North `SOS website <http://52north.org/communities/sensorweb/sos/>`_, or
-* the website of the `52°North Sensor Web Community <http://52north.org/communities/sensorweb/>`_.
+* The website of the `52°North Sensor Web Community <http://52north.org/communities/sensorweb/>`_.

 * When the SOS is not available, please check if the tomcat servlet engine is running using the following command: